 In a 2014 interview with Sonic Reality’s Dave Kerzner, Nick Mason explained the secret message (and it’s not what you think):

 “At the time, people were always looking for messages in albums.
 So we thought, ‘Oh, well.
 We better do one.’”
 And although The Wall isn’t exactly known for being a laugh a minute, this is one moment that offers a bit of comic relief.
 When played in reverse, the backward-masked bit says “Congratulations.
 You have just discovered the secret message.””

 When asked if it had any meaning, Mason’s reply was “It’s complete nonsense.”

-Some of the copies of the US promo LP released to radio stations in 1979 were mastered without the backward message.
+A few of the copies of the US promo LP released to radio stations in 1979 may have been mastered without the backward message.
 According to The Pink Floyd Archives, Columbia Records US pressed 13 different vinyl masterings of the promo copies (I have not yet been able to find which matrix numbers are missing the backward message).
 Given the fact that at the time, radio station copies of albums were often played to death, this is a true rarity if you can find one.

 Last updated: December 11, 2017